rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

   <img src="/images/NoCSS.jpg" alt="Website without CSS" />
 </p>

-Viewing the web browser page source will show that links to page CSS files include http://localhost:1313/.
+Viewing the web browser page source will show that links to page CSS files include `http://localhost:1313/`.

 <p align="center">
   <img src="/images/LocalhostCSS.jpg" alt="Page source with localhost CSS" />
 </p>

-Clearly what we need is something similar to http://example.com/css/style.css.
+Clearly what we need is something similar to `http://example.com/css/style.css`.
 We can achieve the correct CSS links by adding the baseUrl and appendPort setting in the command to run the Hugo server.

-    hugo server -t material-design -D --baseUrl="http://blog.example.com" --appendPort=false &
+    hugo server -t material-design -D --baseUrl="`http://blog.example.com`" --appendPort=false &

-{{&lt; note &gt;}}
+{{< note >}}
   1. If not already in the directory containing the Hugo files, change into that directory. cd hugo/

-  2. Replace example.com in the command above with your domain name so that the command becomes: hugo server -t YOUR-TEMPLATE-NAME -D --baseUrl="http://blog.YOUR-DOMAIN-NAME" --appendPort=false &
+  2. Replace `example.com` in the command above with your domain name so that the command becomes: hugo server -t YOUR-TEMPLATE-NAME -D --baseUrl="http://blog.YOUR-DOMAIN-NAME" --appendPort=false &
-{{&lt; /note &gt;}}
+{{< /note >}}

 This command outputs the listing below to the Terminal console.